(Last Updated December 20, 2021)

 1. With the 200,000 vehicle cap removed, Tesla cars sold after May 24, 2021 would be eligible for a $7,500 credit.

 This is the standard credit of $7,500.
 Any of the enhanced credits for cars assembled in the United States and/or assembled by union labor would not take effect until 2022.

-2. Most Tesla cars sold starting on January 1, 2022 would be eligible for a $10,000 credit.
+2. Most Tesla cars sold starting on January 1, 2022 would be eligible for an $8,000 or $10,000 credit.

-6. The exclusion of Chinese-made EVs from the tax credit is a blow to Chinese EV companies such as NIO and Xpeng.
+4. The exclusion of Chinese-made EVs from the tax credit is a blow to Chinese EV companies such as NIO and Xpeng.

 Many view NIO and other Chinese EV companies as a potential threat to Tesla, so Tesla stands to gain from this bill.
 However, it's unclear if these Chinese EV companies are even intending to prioritize the US market.
 Thus, the competition between Tesla and these Chinese EV companies may play out in China more than in the United States.
 But this law would further disincentivize Chinese EV companies from targeting US customers by handicapping their access to the US market.
 A Chinese-made EV would essentially cost $10,000 to $12,500 more than an American-made EV.
 This would be another win for Tesla and every other American EV car maker.